cjstudioz/aws-support-tools/architectural_considerations.md

 868982

-# Intro
+# Background / Context
 I understand the python ecosystem well.
 I’m relatively familiar with AWS’s core offerings and have worked with many equivalent proprietary components.
 However, I have less experience with how well these components integrate with python in a python centric ecosystem.
 By that I don’t just mean the availability of a python API or boto3, but more importantly
 -	is the api feature set complete and robust?
 -	Are there impedance mismatches between the python API and the AWS components?
 -	Are the APIs / usages pythonic such that my code remains concise and readable?

-# High Level Architectural Decisions
+## High Level  Considerations
 A non-exhaustive list of design decisions we need to make before we can evolve our codebase into the next phase.
 1. Which AWS components integrate better with python and which have been known to struggle.
 2. Should we consider other languages for the latter in a micro-service decentralized architecture?